My 5.5 year old just spent an hour working on adjectives.

 Incredible, right?
 Only if you’re picturing a lecture, a workbook, and lots of writing.

 Of course, that’s not what happened.
 We are learning grammar through the Montessori philosophy.
-Now, I’ll admit, Cheese is a little young for this particular activity, but she’s seen her big sister work with the materials and wanted to jump in.
-Cheese is really working on the Primary introduction to Parts of Speech, while this work falls into the Elementary category, but no matter.
+Now, I’ll admit, Daisy is a little young for this particular activity, but she’s seen her big sister work with the materials and wanted to jump in.
+Daisy is really working on the Primary introduction to Parts of Speech, while this work falls into the Elementary category, but no matter.
 She can repeat this work again and again over the next few years if she so wishes.

 The Elementary Grammar Sequence consists of several parts.
 First comes a key experience, making the part of speech memorable.
 Second comes work with Grammar Boxes – cards laying out phrases or sentences demonstrating the parts of speech.
 Concurrently while working through a part of speech with the Grammar Boxes, there may also be work with a miniature environment, Grammar Command Cards and Grammar Experiment cards.
 In particular, the Experiment cards are cross curricular – let’s take a play-by-play of our hour, and see just how many different academic areas are woven in besides just grammar (1 area):